 The British Lop is one of the larger breeds.
 It is long and lean with deep sides.
 It has lop ears, a pure white skin and long silky hair.
 It is an easy to manage, docile pig and is happy to be kept outdoors all year round.
 They are excellent at foraging and grazing, produce good sized litters and are excellent mothers.

 The British Lop is a good ‘all round’ pig producing excellent pork, ham and bacon.

-The British Lop is classed as an endangered breed on the Rare Breed Survival Trust Watch List.
+The British Lop is classed as an endangered breed by the Rare Breed Survival Trust.